geonetwork/doc/source/contributing/translating.rst

 Translating the application
 ###########################

-To translate the client interface, go on `GeoNetwork on Transifex <https://www.transifex.com/geonetwork/core-geonetwork/>`_.
+To translate the client interface, go on `|project_name| on Transifex <https://www.transifex.com/geonetwork/core-geonetwork/>`_.
 Only the reference language (ie. en) MUST be updated on github.
 All other translations MUST be on Transifex.